 The latest Apple/Nike collaboration is the best smartwatch option so far, but even though it's a cool device, the absence of sensors such as a barometer and the fact that the Nike+ app is more about motivation than stat-tracking mean it's still a bit of an outlier in this field.
 The short battery life is also irksome.

 Almost all of these watches sync with a mobile app and online tracking tools on desktop.
 These let you dig deeper into the details, create and download pre-planned coaching lessons and set up goal-specific training plans to help you achieve your running and fitness goals.

 Prices vary, with some coming in at under £100, though if you're looking for something from the top drawer, expect to spend north of £200.
 Certain of Garmin's seemingly endless stream of Fenix 3 variants can set you back over a grand, if you're feeling flash.

-These are our favourite running watches, starting with our pick of the bunch, the Garmin Forerunner 630.
-The remainder are roughly in order but we've also indicated what type of runner each one is 'best for'.
+These are our favourite running and exercise watches, starting with our pick of the bunch, the Garmin Forerunner 630.
+The remainder are roughly in order but we've also indicated what type of activity each one is 'best for'.

 1. Garmin Forerunner 630: The best